Hey-Programmers/learn-javascript/00_expressions_variables/B_expressions_exercise/README.md

 console.log(!true && (false || true));
 ```

-## 4. Making Comparisons.
+## 4. Drawing a Comparison.

 Make predictions for what these comparison expressions evaluate to.
-Test your predictions by writing the code to
+Test your predictions by writing
-`comparisons.js` and running it:
+the code to `comparisons.js` and running it:

 ```js
 console.log(true === false);